 Car Rental Insurance Guide

-It is important to know if you are already covered so you don't need to purchase insurance at the rental counter.
+Canadian ResidentsMost residents of Canada are covered by their personal car insurance, credit card or travel insurance policy.
+It is important to know if you are already covered, so you will not have to purchase any additional products at the counter.

-- Call your car rental insurance company and ask what is covered.
-Always carry your car insurance declaration page.
+Call your insurance company or your credit card provider and ask what is included.
+It is a good idea to cover your car insurance declaration page.